Mvasi is a cancer medicine that is used to treat adults with the following cancers:

 Mvasi in combination with fluoropyrimidine-based chemotherapy is indicated for treatment of adult patients with metastatic carcinoma of the colon or rectum.

 Mvasi in combination with paclitaxel is indicated for first-line treatment of adult patients with metastatic breast cancer.
-For further information as to human epidermal growth factor receptor 2 (HER2) status.
+For further information as to human epidermal growth factor receptor 2 (HER2) status, please refer to section 5.1.

 Mvasi, in addition to platinum-based chemotherapy, is indicated for first-line treatment of adult patients with unresectable advanced, metastatic or recurrent non-small cell lung cancer other than predominantly squamous cell histology.